dpasiclait/haiku-checker/README.md

 - [Fontawesome v4.7.0](https://fontawesome.com/v4.7.0/get-started/) for .min.css and icon resources

 ## Special Thanks
-1. [This generous github user](https://github.com/dwyl/english-words) and [This internet denizen](http://www.mieliestronk.com/wordlist.html) for providing the list of words.
+1. [This generous github user](https://github.com/dwyl/english-words) and [this internet denizen](http://www.mieliestronk.com/wordlist.html) for providing the list of words.
 2. [How Many Syllables](https://www.howmanysyllables.com/) for the syllable counts.